 There are many well-established accounting firms that typically complete external audits for various corporations.
 The most well-known are the Big Four – Deloitte, KPMG, Ernst & Young (EY), and PricewaterhouseCoopers (PwC).

 3. Government audits

-Government audits are performed by entities that relate to ensuring that financial statements have been prepared accurately in order not to misrepresent the amount of taxable income of a company.
+Government audits are performed to ensure that financial statements have been prepared accurately to not misrepresent the amount of taxable income of a company.

 Within the U.S., the Internal Revenue Services (IRS) performs audits that verify the accuracy of a taxpayer’s tax returns and transactions.
 The IRS’s Canadian counterpart is known as the Canada Revenue Agency (CRA).